12 Fireplace Restoration Ideas That Will Revive Any Home

 An exposed brick fireplace is a popular design.
 This is because it is simple and doesn’t require much work.

-If you have a brick house, all you need to do is to remove the plaster, and you will have exposed the brick behind it.
-You can do this yourself but to get the best results, use the help of a qualified chimney sweep.
+If you have a brick house, all you need to do is remove the plaster, and you will have exposed the brick behind it.
+You can do this yourself, but to get the best results, use the help of a qualified chimney service.

-Here are some cool tips for an exposed brick fireplace restoration:
+Here are some cool tips for exposed brick fireplace restoration:

 Choose pale bricks – Red bricks (usually the most popular) may not be the best option, especially in small or vast spaces.
 Lighter bricks reflect light, increasing the aesthetic appeal of a fireplace.